 Kenst hefted the bag and ran.
 As he ran, the mist curled around his legs and moved up over his abdomen.

 Around the corner were offices obviously for the higher ranking members of the base staff.
 Wood paneled walls replaced the government-issue of ugly off-white and carpeting replaced hard flooring.
 It made this part of the building almost welcoming.
 Chae had him stop in front of a glass door that opened into some important person’s reception area.
 Kenst pointed.
 The door and the wall some meters behind it blew out in a thunderous spray of glass and plaster, letting in the night air.
 The hole was immediately peppered with gunfire.
 Chae directed Kenst away from the hole around a corner to a similar doorway, also to an office on the outside wall of the building.
 With a tiny jolt of surprise, Kenst realized he was outside the colonel’s office – he had taken a round-about way to it.
-Well, he did ask me to come by.
+Well, he did tell me to come by.
 Kenst thought.
 Destroy it, said his rage.

 With savage satisfaction, he pointed at the exact middle of the door.
-It exploded away from him as Kenst was already firing again.
+It exploded away from him and Kenst was already firing again.
 Chae apparently solved whatever power problem she’d had back at the bulkhead.
 The most blindingly bright flash so far burst from Kenst’s hand.
 An inner wall, desk and possibly other office furniture was scorched as his shot penetrated the concrete outer wall and lightning flashed out into the night.
 The meters-wide hole and the lawn beyond it were now home to a large smoldering pile of broken concrete and debris.

 With the spots before his eyes, Kenst almost didn’t notice the colonel cowering in fear behind his desk.
 Blast him!
 His rage roared at him, Kenst spun and raised his hand, but hesitated.
 If I do, he will be killed.
 He snarled at the colonel and turned back to the hole he’d blasted in the building’s exterior wall.